Hannibal School District #60

 • Replaced existing galvanized domestic water system; removed and replaced existing water heaters, softeners, and hot water return pumps at the high school

-• New ceilings at Korf Gym
+• Renovated locker room at Korf Gym

 • Roof renovations at Patch Health Clinic